My Plantiful Cooking

 1 14 oz block extra firm tofu, 1 tablespoon cornstarch, ½ teaspoon salt

-• In the meantime, combine all ingredients needed for the sauce and mix well.
+• While tofu is cooking, combine all ingredients needed for the sauce and mix well.

-2 tablespoons soy sauce, 1 tablespoon shaoxing wine, 2 teaspoon sesame oil, 2 teaspoons coconut sugar, ½ teaspoon five spice powder, 1 tablespoon rice vinegar
+2 tablespoons soy sauce, 2 tablespoons water, 1 tablespoon Chinese rice vinegar, 2 teaspoon sesame oil, 2 teaspoons coconut sugar, 1 teaspoon cornstarch, ½ teaspoon five spice powder

 1 medium yellow onion